-The important thing is that the jobs you choose have objective measurements and metrics that can be used to determine who well you perform day to day or month to month.
+The important thing is that the jobs you choose have objective measurements and metrics that can be used to determine how well you perform day to day or month to month.

-Managing someone who has the Competition strength can be as fun as it is challenging.
-By capitalizing on the power that employees who excel in the Competition strength, your business, too can excel in the competitive marketplace.
+Managing someone who has the Competition® strength can be as fun as it is challenging.
+By capitalizing on the power of employees who excel in the Competition® strength, your business too can excel in the competitive marketplace.

 Create a spirit of competition that feeds their need for it.
 Set goals with quantifiable results and offer a little something to those who achieve them.

 Pit them against people close to their skills levels with planned competitions and contests.